 - Simple design.
 The simple layout makes Tandem easy to use, making it suitable for those who aren’t used to banking online.

 - Quick set-up.
 Download the app and get going in just a few minutes.

 - Save more.
 With Tandem keeping track of your everyday spending and calculating where and how you can save, it’s likely that your money will go further.

 - No current account.
-While Tandem can look at and analyse your current accounts from other banks, it does not yet offer one itself.
+While Tandem can look at and analyse your current accounts from other banks (and enables you to transfer money into your savings through the app), it does not offer one itself.

 Similar digital banks worth considering are:

 Starling (Starling doesn’t offer a savings account, but does pay interest – albeit at a low rate – on its current account)